Table of Contents

 As we continue to see the affects of global warming, we’ll see hotter summers and colder winters, especially in areas not used to such conditions.
 Be sure to tailor your survival kit for the coming season.

-How to Prep Before a Natural Disaster Hits
+How to Prepare Before a Wildfire Hits

 First, make sure you have your home survival kit ready (check the list above), and then follow the list below: